MathieuBuisson/MathieuBuisson.github.io/_drafts/deploying-aks-cluster-psaksdeployment.md

 While the deployment is in progress, there is quite a lot of logging written to the console, some of which will look very familiar to those who use `Terraform`.

-The overall deployment duration depends on many variables, some of which we have no control over (those related to the Azure infrastructure/platform).
+The overall deployment duration depends on many variables, some of which pertain to the Azure infrastructure/platform.
 That being said, in my experience, it takes between 20 and 40 minutes.

 When it completes, we can take a look at the deployed resources in the Azure portal, but what we can see in the resource group (`my-k8s-prod-rg` in this case) is somewhat deceptive :

 ![my-k8s-prod-rg]({{ "/images/deploying-aks-cluster-psaksdeployment-resourcegroup.png" | absolute_url }})

-Azure AKS creates another resource group (`MC_my-k8s-prod-rg_my-k8s-prod_northeurope` in this case), which contains the infrastructure resources associated with the cluster : Kubernetes node VMs, virtual network, load balancer, storage, etc :
+Azure AKS creates another resource group (`MC_my-k8s-prod-rg_my-k8s-prod_northeurope` in this case), which contains the **infrastructure resources** associated with the cluster : Kubernetes node VMs, virtual network, load balancer, storage, etc :

 ![Infra resource group]({{ "/images/deploying-aks-cluster-psaksdeployment-infra-resourcegroup.png" | absolute_url }})